It walked on two legs and leaned forward

-Their large claws probably helped Suchomimus fight off potential predators, but they were still vulnerable.
-They were large enough to be tough prey to take down but didn’t have the razor-sharp teeth that some other dinosaurs had.
+Its large claws probably helped Suchomimus fight off potential predators, but it was still vulnerable.
+It was large enough to be tough prey to take down but didn’t have the razor-sharp teeth that some other dinosaurs had.

-Competition for resources was an ever-present threat for all dinosaurs, including Suchomimus.
+Competition for resources was an ever-present threat to all dinosaurs, including Suchomimus.
 While they could probably eat both fish and meat, if there was a shift in available food, Suchomimus would have had trouble surviving.
-Their diets were more specialized than some other dinosaurs that lived longer or adapted.
+Its diet was more specialized than some other dinosaurs that lived longer or adapted.

 Suchomimus laid eggs to reproduce.
 Scientists do not know how many eggs a female Suchomimus laid at one time, but they know that the Suchomimus did lay eggs.
 Many dinosaurs were vulnerable to predators as eggs or as young, newly hatched dinosaurs.

 Suchomimus is a relatively new discovery, found and named in 1997 by paleontologist Paul Sereno.
 He initially found one of the powerful claws.
 As his team excavated the site, more remains of the fossilized skeleton were discovered.

 The Suchomimus holotype, the specimen that was used to describe the species, contains ribs and vertebrae, a shoulder blade, most of the pelvis bone, and parts of the forelimbs and hindlimbs.
 It does not include a skull.
 To analyze the skull, researchers used another specimen that included the snout, one of the key features of a Suchomimus.